POE vs POE+ vs UPoE

-If you’re new to networking, you might be wondering what in the world is the difference between PoE and PoE+ switches.
+If you’re new to networking, you might be wondering what in the world is the difference between PoE, PoE+ and UPoE switches.
 And, why should I care?

 With numerous variations of series, port counts, sizes, and types of switches out there, it’s challenging for the non-technical elite to make sense of it all.
-So, we’ve rounded up some knowledge and insights to help you understand what a PoE switch is and how it’s different than the plus version.
+So, we’ve rounded up some knowledge and insights to help you understand what a PoE switch is and how the three main versions differ.
 By the time you finish this post, you’ll be mentally sparring with the best CTO’s out there.

 Power-over-Ethernet, often referred to as PoE, is a system used to distribute data and power to a targeted network of devices via safe Ethernet cabling.
 It uses basic copper cables and a switch to send power to the network.
-Recently, PoE+ has also become popular.
+Recently, PoE+ has also become popular by boosting the amount of power that can run through the system.
+Additionally, UPoE was developed by Cisco to make another jump in power delivery through PoE networks.
 Use this guide to help you determine which one best meets your needs.

 What is PoE?